hanlulong/excelclean/README.md

 ## Features

-* loads all excel files in a specified directory
+* load all excel files in the specified directory
-* organizes variable names and labels
+* recode variable names and labels
-* reshapes the dataset if necessary
+* reshape the dataset if necessary
-* integrates all files into a cleaned dataset.
+* integrate all files into a cleaned dataset.

 ## Usage